FanDuel Sports Network: Bankruptcy and spin-off

-Rebranding to FanDuel Sports Network, exiting bankruptcy
+Rebranding as FanDuel Sports Network

-On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intends to rebrand Bally Sports as the FanDuel Sports Network (FDSN); on October 18, 2024, Diamond officially announced the rebranding, which took effect October 21.
-Under the agreement, FanDuel will have the option to take a minority equity stake of up to 5% once Diamond Sports exits bankruptcy.
-The branding will be downplayed within programming related to high school sports.
-The same day, it was reported that the Miami Marlins had successfully renegotiated with Diamond to stay on FDSN.
+On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intends to rebrand Bally Sports as FanDuel Sports Network (FDSN); on October 18, 2024, Diamond officially announced the rebranding, which occurred on October 21.
+The agreement was paid for via a rights fee and advertising commitments.
+FanDuel Group received an option to acquire up to a 5% equity stake in Diamond after it exits bankruptcy, the right to syndicate original programming from its own cable network FanDuel TV (formerly TVG, which focused on horse racing and sports discussion programs based around sports betting), and an option to sell the FDSN direct-to-consumer service via its platforms.

-With the rebranding, the RSNs became an indirect sister to FanDuel TV, a national sports channel (formerly TVG, which focuses on horse racing, mainstream sports studio shows that include discussion of sports betting, and international sports) owned directly by FanDuel Group; the agreement also provides options for FanDuel TV to syndicate its original programs (such as Up & Adams with Kay Adams) on FDSN, and FanDuel to resell the FDSN over-the-top service (formerly Bally Sports+) via its platforms.
 FanDuel president Mike Raffensperger stated that the agreement would "further cement the FanDuel brand with sports fans and provides a unique vehicle to reward our users".

-A lawyer representing Major League Baseball stated that the league had shown concerns over the FanDuel agreement, including the lack of transparency regarding its negotiations, and concerns over league content being directly branded with the name of a sports betting company; MLB and the Atlanta Braves filed a joint objection on November 8, citing concerns over the company's future economic viability, and a lack of transparency.
-The same day, the Reds announced a mutual agreement to exit its current contract with Diamond.
+A lawyer representing Major League Baseball stated that the league had shown concerns over the FanDuel agreement, including the untransparency regarding its negotiations, and concerns over league content being directly branded with the name of a sports betting company; MLB and the Atlanta Braves filed a joint objection on November 8, citing concerns over the company's future economic viability, and an absence in transparency.
+However, on November 13, MLB and the Braves dismissed their objection, and Diamond announced that it had successfully renegotiated with the Braves, Tigers, Angels, Marlins, Cardinals, and Rays to stay on FDSN.
+The Royals later renegotiated with Diamond in December, while the Brewers re-engaged with Diamond and reached an agreement to remain on FDSN rather than move to MLB Local Media.

-On November 14, 2024, after MLB and the Atlanta Braves withdrew their objection, Diamond's reorganization plan was approved by the bankruptcy court.
-The company also announced that it had successfully renegotiated with the Braves, Tigers, Angels, Marlins, Cardinals, and Rays to stay on FDSN.
-By contrast, the Reds announced that they had reached an agreement with MLB Local Media to assume the rights for their local broadcasts beginning with the 2025 season.
-Following the approval of its reorganization, Diamond re-engaged with the Reds; on January 13, 2025, the Reds announced that they would forego their previously announced partnership with MLB Local Media, and would remain on FDSN under a new contract in the 2025 season.
-That contract also grant a extension to the team's over-the-top distribution rights.

-On January 2, 2025, Diamond Sports Group exited Chapter 11 bankruptcy and rebranded as Main Street Sports Group.